I Wasn't Allowed to Bring my Rainbow Wig at Taj Mahal

 How can she have issues with my harmless wig?
 Why didn’t she confiscate my white board marker?
 I could have used the marker in vandalizing the Great Monument of Love.
 I could have scrawled something on the walls like, “—- was here.”

-I didn’t do it, of course, because I have common sense – and I’m totally against vandalism.
+Of course, I didn’t do it because I have common sense – and I’m totally against vandalism.
 And also because I was with an Indian couchsurfer, so no time to do it.
 LOL…

 My harmless wig had been to countless airport scanners (in my carry-on bag) and it was never considered a threat or a weapon of destruction.
 So, where did I go to wear my wig?
 I went to Mehtab Bagh, right across the Yamuna River, at the back of Taj Mahal.